tommygonzaleza/vibe-coding-with-ai/content/lessons/welcome-to-the-ai-diven-vibe-coding.md

 This course is designed as a comprehensive journey through Vibe Coding with AI.
 Here's a glimpse of what we'll cover:

 ### Technical Foundations to Vibe Code with AI
-- **Foundations of HTTP, Client-Server, and Request-Response**: Core concepts every developer needs
+- **Foundations of HTTP, Client-Server, and Request-Response**: Core concepts every developer needs.
+[Ask Rigobot about HTTP and Client-Server models!](https://4geeks.com/ask?query=explain%20HTTP%20and%20Client-Server%20model)
-- **Debugging Techniques**: Solve problems effectively, even in AI-generated code
+- **Debugging Techniques**: Solve problems effectively, even in AI-generated code.
+[Ask Rigobot for common debugging techniques!](https://4geeks.com/ask?query=common%20debugging%20techniques%20for%20programmers)
 - **Game Development Fundamentals with Vibe Coding**: Apply these techniques to creative projects
 - **Design Patterns and Best Practices**: Structure your code for maintainability

 ### The Fundamentals
-- **The Foundations of Vibe Coding with AI**: Understand the core philosophy and principles
+- **The Foundations of Vibe Coding with AI**: Understand the core philosophy and principles.
+[Ask Rigobot what Vibe Coding means!](https://4geeks.com/ask?query=what%20is%20Vibe%20Coding%20with%20AI)
 - **Vibe Coding Best Practices**: Learn the rules and techniques that maximize effectiveness
 - **Developing Vibe Coding Skills with AI**: Practice exercises that build your AI collaboration muscles
 - **Personal Branding & Public Building**: Master the art of marketing yourself and building in public to gain visibility and opportunities